gravitational/teleport/docs/4.2/production.md

 Teleport nodes use the HTTPS protocol to offer the join tokens to the auth server.
-In a zero-trust environment, you must assume that an attacker can highjack the IP address of the auth server.
+In a zero-trust environment, you must assume that an attacker can hijack the IP address of the auth server.

 To prevent this from happening, you need to supply every new node with an additional bit of information about the auth server.
 This technique is called "CA Pinning".
-It works by asking the auth server to produce a "CA Pin", which is a hashed value of it's private key, i.e. it cannot be forged by an attacker.
+It works by asking the auth server to produce a "CA Pin", which is a hashed value of its private key, i.e. it cannot be forged by an attacker.

 To get the current CA Pin run this on the auth server: